 When You Must BreedThere are some situations in which you must breed your own mice or rats.
 The most common situation is use of a genetically engineered model (GEM) that is not available from a commercial source.
-Experiments which require embryos, fetuses, or neonates or maternal/intergenerational effects may also require in-house breeding.
+Experiments which require embryos, fetuses, neonates, or maternal/intergenerational effects may also require in-house breeding.
 Strict control of the microbiome may be another reason to breed at your facility, though understand that simply breeding in the same location may not be sufficient to control the microbiome over time.

 When the Answer Isn't ClearOutside of the situations described above, the right choice may not be obvious.
 Factors to consider when making this decision include: quality, expertise, animal welfare, space constraints, microbiome, licensing, timeline, and total cost of production.